AriaFallah/WebpackTutorial/part2/README.md

 javascript, which isn't supported by most browsers and environments, and turns it into ES5, which has much more widespread support.

-With babel, this code, which would be rejected by any browser
+With babel, this code, which is *just* getting support now in the latest browsers

 ```javascript
 const square = n => n * n;